 Co-expression analysis.
 We estimated the coefficient of variation, defined as the standard deviation (sd) by mean (CV = sd/mean), as a measure of gene co-expression.
 For this we chose TAD and nonTAD domains with at least five genes expressed, giving us a total of 1,247 domains (678 TAD domains and 569 nonTAD domains).
 Here, we focus on the results from normal conditions timepoint 1 (0 mins) in the main manuscript and attach the results from all other timepoints and conditions in the supplementary.
-Additionally, we estimated the CV for TAD and nonTAD domains using previously published drought and salinity stress data from the field [(55) and Gupta et al., under review)](88).
+Additionally, we estimated the CV for TAD and nonTAD domains using previously published leaf tissue drought and salinity stress data from the field [(55) and Gupta et al., under review)], and aluminum stress data for roots (88).

 Genome alignments.
 The following reference genomes were used: O.sativa Nipponbare (IRGSP-1.0), O. sativa Azucena (PRJNA424001), O. sativa IR64 (PRJNA509165), O. rufipogon (PRJEB4137), O. meridioinalis (PRJNA48433).
-To make sure the genomes are colinear, we aligned the individual chromosomes pairwise using the nucmer utility (with parameters --mum -l 100 -c 1000 -d 50) from the MUMmer4 software package v.4.0.0 (95) and visualized the alignments as dotplots using mummerplot -postscript command (Fig. S6).
+To make sure the genomes are colinear, we aligned the individual chromosomes pairwise using the nucmer utility (with parameters --mum -l 100 -c 1000 -d 50) from the MUMmer4 software package v.4.0.0 (95) and visualized the alignments as dotplots using mummerplot -postscript command (Fig. S7).
 We observed good collinearity between all pairs of comparisons and detected a small number of large SVs (defined as more than 500 kb in size).
 To extract the coordinates of large SVs (Table S4), we first filtered the alignments with delta-filter utility of MUMmer (-m -i 90 -l 100), then applied show-coords utility and custom scripts.